Shaaali/identity-apps/docs/sdks/java-ee-saml.md

     PrivateKeyPassword=<app_private_key_password>
 ```

-Find the configuration information below.

 For advanced use cases such as SAML response signing, the Asgardeo SAML Agent uses a keystore with your private key.
 If your application doesn't have a keystore already, generate a keystore file and copy it to the **<APP_HOME>/src/main/resources** directory.
-Make sure to update KeyStorePassword, PrivateKeyAlias and PrivateKeyPassword with relevant values.
+Make sure to update KeyStorePassword, PrivateKeyAlias, and PrivateKeyPassword with relevant values.

+Find the configuration information below:

 <table>
    <thead>